 During PGY-3 and PGY-4 years you will continue your training at Billings Clinic, a nationally recognized multispecialty group practice.
 In Billings you will gain real world clinical experience.
 You will become an expert and teacher delivering evidence-based mental healthcare.
 You will deepen your knowledge through ongoing didactics, supervision and clinical experiences that are coordinated across your years in Seattle and Billings.
 You will become an integral part of a team that includes outstanding faculty, multidisciplinary professionals and trainees.
 Your training will take place in a state of the art, cutting edge environment providing the highest quality psychiatric care.
 Please spend some time looking around.
 We hope to hear from you!

-Julie Kelso, MD, Training Director, Department of Psychiatry, Billings Clinic
+John Powers, MD, Training Track Director, Department of Psychiatry, Billings Clinic

 Enthusiastic and committed, Billings Clinic Psychiatry Residency faculty look forward to making a difference for residents selected for this program.

 - We begin accepting applications through ERAS on September 15.